 San Francisco, California

 As a Principal of Torani, Lisa provides leadership to the private, family-owned company and its more than 125 team members.
 She leads Torani's philanthropic efforts with a strong focus on afterschool programs and spearheaded Torani's Art for Kids contest (2005-2013), where select bottles of Torani syrups featured artwork submitted by afterschool students.
 She is a fifth-generation San Franciscan and UC Berkeley graduate.

 Barry is a passionate advocate for afterschool's role in improving children's health and fitness, and he brings experience as a government official, lawyer and nonprofit executive to his work on the Afterschool Alliance board.
-Barry directed public affairs and advocacy for the United States Tennis Association from 2006-2013, and he holds a B.A. from Harvard College and a J.D. from Harvard Law School.
+Before joining the Council for A Strong America, Barry directed public affairs and advocacy for the United States Tennis Association.
+He holds a B.A. from Harvard College and a J.D. from Harvard Law School.

 Reinaldo Llano, Treasurer